craftcms/cms/docs/testing/testing-craft/events.md

 using `assertSame()`.

 #### When type is `EventItem::TYPE_CLASS`
-If accessing the event using the [eventPropName](#eventpropname) yields an object Craft allows you to check the individual properties of this object.
+Craft allows you to check the individual properties of the returned object.
 In order to do this you must enter a key-value array where:

 - `key`